How a 4-Year-Old Turned a Lemonade Stand Into a Million-Dollar Brand

 Like many kids, Mikaila started selling her lemonade at local events, such as Austin Lemonade Day and the Acton Children's Business Fair.
 But unlike most kids, she didn't stop there.

 Her first big break came when a local pizza shop placed an order.
-Then, Whole Foods took notice and gave her a $10,000 Local Producer Loan in 2015 to help scale production.
-That same year, she appeared on Shark Tank, landing a $60,000 investment from Daymond John.
+Then, Whole Foods took notice and gave her a $10,000 Local Producer Loan in 2015 to help her scale up.

 At its core, the business model is simple: